 In past, the only way to become a paramedic in Australia was completing a 3-year undergraduate course at university and then applying for a graduate position at a state ambulance service.
 In 2018, changes were introduced to protect the word ‘paramedic’ from being used by any person who has not been registered with the Paramedicine Board of Australia by way of AHPRA.
 Therefore, to practise as a paramedic in Australia for new graduates, they must be degree-qualified and be registered.

-Recently however, there has been a shift towards privatisation of many components of the health care industry—including patient transport, health care and paramedicine.
-This shift has made it more accessible to becoming a paramedic, offering a range of paramedic training options to suit your unique needs.
+Paramedic registration does not however affect the private sector.
+Recently, there has been a shift towards privatisation of many aspects of the health care industry—including patient transport and pre-hospital emergency health care.
+This shift has made it easier to become a Basic/Advanced Life Support Medic by way of a nationally recognised training packages to suit your unique needs.

 Click here for more information.

 The first step is to apply.
 Then your application will be reviewed, then you will be contacted to attend a phone interview to assess whether this career choice is the right fit for you at this time in your life.